KennesuBakkuro/Studio_Unknown/README.md

 - The staff links and others adjusted below
 - the link to the other websites works now, yey
 - organized few stuff in the code
+- Fixed the image and text sizes in order to fit perfectly on any devices

 # ADDED
 - added the yupiel madness comic page